 We have found that when the target becomes highly intermittent, i.e., when the transitions between the reactive and the non-reactive state occur over a time-scale much smaller than the diffusion time, the model is equivalent to the problem of a partially absorbing target.
 In this case, we could establish a relationship between the target rates, the diffusion coefficient and the effective absorption velocity of the radiation boundary condition.
-Such equivalence between partially absorbing and dynamical boundaries has been observed in other search processes [18,20,48,49], but it does not hold in general.
+Such equivalence between partially absorbing and dynamical boundaries has been observed in other search processes [18, 20], but it does not hold in general.
 For instance, when the target transition rates are comparable to the inverse diffusion time, the optimal resetting rate exhibits distinctive features, such as a non-monotonic behaviours.

 It is also worth noting that the coefficient of variation of the search time is not unity at optimality, in contrast with resetting problems that have a complete renewal structure.
 Here, the coefficient of variation can reach values much larger than one at the optimal resetting rate, specially for targets that spend a moderate fraction of time in the inactive state but long periods of time in each state.
-Other situations are analogous to the different resetting protocols of the stochastic gate.
-For instance, a run-and-tumble particle can be stochastically reset to its initial position, or may also have its velocity reset according to a given distribution [24].
-In continuous time random walks, both the position and the waiting time may be subject to reset, or only the position [35].
-The scaled Brownian motion model has also been studied under complete [50] or incomplete [51] resetting protocols.
+Our results highlight how target internal dynamics, a widely observed feature in natural systems, affect the optimisation of random searches by resetting.
+It would be interesting to extend the scope of this work to the study of non-Poissonian resetting/target switching, as well as to anomalous diffusion processes.